Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

 \subsection{Optimising Deformation Fields for Images}

-To ensure consistency with our continuous approaches, we first train a continuous image representation MLP $I$ to serve as our input data, mapping pixel coordinates to colours.\\ We train a neural network to first learn a energy field $E$, then a cumulative energy field $\Sigma$ learning to reproduce $\hat{E}$ with an MLP.
-The difference in cumulative energy $\Sigma$ between two points $p,q$ on the same axis $v$ is then the absolute difference in information content between them:
+Instead of using image data directly, we train a continuous image representation MLP $I': P' \to \mathbb{R}^3$ to be our input data, that maps pixel positions to colours.
+This ensures consistency with our continuous approaches.\\

+We train one MLP to learn the energy field $E$, holding the colour gradient per point as in \cref{eq:energy}.
+Using the learned $E$, we train another MLP to replicate $\hat{E}$ as a \emph{cumulative energy field} $\Sigma$.
+The difference in cumulative energy $\Sigma$ between two points $p',q' \in P'$ on the same axis $v$ is the absolute difference in information content between them.
+As this coincides with the definition of $\hat{E}$ from \cref{eq:energy_between}, we approximate the measure of content relevance between two points as:

-For all objectives, we simply use discrete approximations of the loss terms introduced in \cref{sec:general_formulation}.\\ The whole pipeline is visualised in \cref{fig:pipeline_images}, and extra results can be found in \cref{table:extra_image_results}.
+This cumulative gradient formulation therefore simplifies the interval over $E$ in \cref{eq:energy_between} to a simple difference computation between two MLP queries: How much content is lost when the deformation skips a region.
+The energy field $E$ can be trained to reproduce any energy formulation other than a colour gradient.
+This exchangeable energy formulation ensures compatibility with other retargeting approaches as shown in \cref{fig:taxonomy}.
+For all objectives, we use discrete approximations of the loss terms introduced in \cref{sec:general_formulation}.
+The whole pipeline is visualised in \cref{fig:pipeline_images}, and additional results can be found in Sec.~ G (Appendix).